This post is also available in: Español

-Music and much more at the Calle San Sebastian
+Music and More at the Calle San Sebastian

-Over 50 groups of music, dance, and theater performed during the 4-day Calle San Sebastian festival.
+Usually, over 50 groups of music, dance, and theater perform during the 4-day Calle San Sebastian festival.
 In addition, over 300 craftsmen display and sell their art.
-A book fair takes place during the event, with over 20 publishers participating.
-Additionally, there was a “Baile de Epoca” where special guests dress formally to dance “Danza”.
-Finally, there are also performances by folkloric dance groups, showcasing Puerto Rican “bomba” and “plena” dances.
+A book fair also takes place during the event, with over 20 publishers participating.
+Additionally, they now have a “Baile de Epoca”, where special guests dress formally to dance “Danza”.
+Finally, there are also performances by folkloric dance groups, showcasing Puerto Rican “bomba” and “plena”.

 One of the most popular highlights of the “Fiestas de la Sanse” is the traditional parade headed by the “Cabezudos”.
-In it, people wearing giant heads made of peppier maché march down the street.
+In it, people wearing giant heads made of peppier maché march down San Sebastian street.

 Musically, there are always good groups performing on stage.
 A mix of Salsa groups with some plena and bomba groups is the norm.

 On top of that, one of the main sources of fun is participating in the improvised street “rumbón de plena”.
 Here attendees bring their “panderos” and start playing, with anyone around joining in the singing or by playing their own instruments.

 Short History of the Fiestas de la Calle San Sebastian